opennetty/opennetty-core/README.md

-Once the OpenNetty services are registered using the dedicated `.AddOpenNetty()` extension, the low-level `IOpenNettyService` interface can be leveraged to execute any arbitrary bus command, dimension request, dimension set or status request and return the corresponding response returned by the gateway, if applicable:
+Once the OpenNetty services are registered using the dedicated `.AddOpenNetty()` extension, the low-level `IOpenNettyService` interface can be leveraged to execute any arbitrary bus command, dimension request, dimension set or status request and extract the corresponding response returned by the gateway, if applicable:

 ```csharp
 var builder = Host.CreateApplicationBuilder();